gparmer/ANRsim/02_changing_meta/article.md

 How does one economic engine fall out of favor in the meta, and how does another come to prominence?
 In this installment of ANR analysis of runner economies, I'm going to look at how previous changes in the card pool impacted the meta, and I'll look forward to determine how the meta will change when Order and Chaos drops.
 Importantly, I'll assess each economic engine's trade-offs between draws and credits.
 This is a quantitative analysis, and must be pared with a qualitative analysis to determine if any given economic package is for your deck.
 If you have no interest in the investigation and analysis, skip to the conclusions.

+## Beware:  Assumptions Ahead

+Any simulation of sufficiently complex systems is based on a model of the system.
+That model is not perfectly accurate.
+For a list of assumptions, please see the first article.
+A few responses to that article pointed out a few additional assumptions.
+The main addition one is that I'm assuming that dirty laundry uses a resource click.
+This is obviously wrong if you have access to a server and want an access.
+So take this with a grain of salt.
+This information must be paired with your intuition, and other sources to determine what's best for your deck - it is only an additional input into the netrunner collective consciousness, not the final word.

+This article isn't an analysis of every economic engine, and this one, like the first, focuses on the Shaper economy as it is, in many ways, the easiest to understand.
+To run an experiment, we have to tweak a small number of free variables, thus we're taking this a small step at a time.
+If you want to skip to the punchline comparing all econs, you'll have to wait a while.
+Future articles will delve further into a variety of econs.
+The next will look specifically at new Anarch event-based econ options.

 ## The Rise of an Economic Engine

 I remember seeing the first Prepaid Voice Pad (PVP) decks on netrunnerdb, and appreciating the synergy.
 At that time, they were a mishmash of previous Kate decks with significantly less of an emphasis on a balance between events and traditional Shaper goodness than the current prominent decks.
 What was the key to the Prepaid economic revolution that made this deck prototype competitive?
 PVP had been out for a while, as had most of the moving pieces.
 However, when Lucky Find came out, it provided the third major form of event economy that made the Prepaids tick.
 We know (historically) that the meta shifted significantly when Lucky Find appeared, so lets look at the underlying efficiency changes that motivated this change.
 This will let us quantify and better understand when these shifts in the meta happen.